4th Grade Curriculum

 • Viking Day: Students experience life as Vikings as they create projects, enjoy a meat-centered feast, play Viking games, and hear Viking stories.

-• The Advetures of Robin Hood Play: After students read Roger Lancelyn Green’s The Adventures of Robin Hood, they recreate and perform some of Robin Hood’s adventures in Sherwood Forest with his band of merry men and the lovely Maid Marian.
+• The Adventures of Robin Hood Play: After students read Roger Lancelyn Green’s The Adventures of Robin Hood, they recreate and perform some of Robin Hood’s adventures in Sherwood Forest with his band of merry men and the lovely Maid Marian.

 • Knighting Ceremony: After months of studying the Middle Ages and progressing through the stages of knighthood, students participate in a squires tournament, medieval sword dance, Maypole dance, knighting ceremony, and scrumptious feast.
 Parents and loved ones are encouraged to attend this spectacular event.
 The Knighting Ceremony is the crowning glory of the fourth grade experience.